simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 [**`include`**](#include)                   inline another CSV rules file
 ------------------------------------------- ---------------------------------------------------

+Note, for best error messages when reading CSV files, use a `.csv`, `.tsv` or `.ssv` file extension or file prefix - see [File Extension](#file-extension) below.

-There's also a [Convert CSV files](convert-csv-files.html) tutorial on hledger.org.
+There's an introductory [Convert CSV files](convert-csv-files.html) tutorial on hledger.org.

 # EXAMPLES